MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/deployment-migration/web-deploy-error-codes.md

 **Resolution**

-Grant the RunAs identity of the createApp delegation rule Write access to the IIS server's *applicationHost.config* file.
+Provide Write access to the IIS server's *applicationHost.config* file for the RunAs identity of the createApp delegation rule.

 <a id="ERROR_INVALID_CONNECTION_STRING"></a>